-You’ve probably heard of skin grafts in relation to burn victims, as in the case of the Dufourmantelle brothers.
-Badly burned skin leads to fluid loss and damage to the immune system, not to mention the excruciating pain it causes the victim.
+Skin grafts are commonly associated with burn victims.
+Severely burned skin leads to fluid loss and damage to the immune system, not to mention the excruciating pain that burns cause victims.

-Many burn victims who survived the initial incident soon pass away in hospital from their injuries.
-Franck Dufourmantelle himself was given a barely 1% chance of survival until his twin came forward.
-In these cases, the burned skin is essentially incapable of doing its job.
-New grafted skin protects the body in a way the old damages skin simply can’t anymore.
+Many burn victims who survived their initial incident pass away in hospital from their injuries.
+In these cases, the burned skin is essentially incapable of doing its job to protect the body.
+Grafted skin protects the body in a way the damaged skin simply no longer can.

 Before we delve into what to expect during and after a skin grafting procedure, let’s explore some common types of skin grafts.Your experience with skin grafting may vary depending on the type of graft you receive.

 Grafts are frequently categorized according to where the donor skin comes from.
 There are several terms used to describe donor skin sources:

 - Autograft – Also known as an autologous graft, the skin comes from another location on the patient’s body.
 These have higher success rates as the skin is a clear genetic match.

 - Allogeneic graft – Another person donates skin to the person in need.

 - Xenograft – Also known as a xenogeneic graft, the skin comes from another species.
 Pigs are the animals of choice for xenografts.
 These grafts are always temporary.

 - Laboratory grown – Skin cells are taken from either the patient or a donor to grow new skin in a laboratory setting.

 - Prosthetic – These grafts are made out of synthetic materials.

 Wherever the grafts come from, they can be further categorized by the nature and thickness of the skin removed.
 Which of these grafts is received depends on a variety of factors, such as the size and location of the wound.